simerplaha/akka-typed-stasher/README.md

       stashMapping = {
         message: String =>
           message match {
-            //Is skipped
             case "Skip it" => StashType.Skip
-            //Parent can
+            //Other actors send commands to stop the processor actor.
+This StashType
+            //can be used to make sure that Stop commands are processed only if FIFO
+            //is empty
-            case "StopActor" => StashType.PopLast
+            case "Stop actor" => StashType.PopLast
             //gets removed from the stash only when limit is reached.
-Useful for subscription based messages case "Keep it in stash" => StashType.Fixed
+Useful for subscription based messages.
+            //where clients are subscribed to state changes in an actor. case "Keep it in stash" => StashType.Fixed
-            //Like Fixed, but the processor actor receives a copy of the message initially. case "Keep it in stash 2" => StashType.FixedTap
+            //Like Fixed, but the processor actor also receives this message initially. case "Keep it in stash 2" => StashType.FixedTap
             //default
             case "First in first out" => StashType.FIFO